nuodb/nuodb-helm-charts/stable/restore/README.md

 ... --set restore.source=20190904T160352 ...
 ```

+In multi-cluster deployments, different backup cron jobs execute with different schedules.
+Specific backupsets are produced for database deployment in each cluster.
+To perform a database restore in multi-cluster deployment, select the hotcopy SMs in one of the clusters and provide a backupset available in that cluster or `:group-latest` as `restore.source`.

 ### Install Restore chart

 If we have not set the values in `restore/values.yaml` then we can override it while installing the restore chart: